miryamelizabeth/regional-stereotypes-mexico/README.md

 XXX

 ### References
-For more information, please read XXX.
+For more information, please read "Assessing territorialized bias in Large Language Models: Evidence from Mexican municipalities across models and prompting strategies".